 - 10% or more of your total income must come from employment-related activities, carrying on a business, or a combination of both;

 - lodge your income tax return for the financial year.
 You’ll need to complete the ‘Adjustment - A3 government super contribution’ section;

 - be under 71 years of age at the end of the financial year;

 - not exceed the non-concessional (after-tax) contributions cap;

-- have a total super balance less than the transfer balance cap (currently $1.6 million) at the end of 30 June of the previous financial year; and
+- have had total super balance less of less than $1.6 million as at 30 June 2019; and

 - not hold a temporary visa at any time during the financial year (unless you are a New Zealand citizen or it was a prescribed visa).